How to get touch with us over the festive period

 Using family mediation to help you separate

 Throughout this year’s Good Divorce Week, we are focusing on some of the options available to families outside of the court system.
-Mediation forms an important part of this, if appropriate, and can be an effective way for separated couples to resolve their issues, particularly in relation to arrangements for their children.
+Mediation forms an important part of this, if appropriate, and can be an effective way for separated couples to resolve their issues, particularly concerning arrangements for their children.

-It is important to note that before issuing a case to Court, it is now compulsory for parties to attend a Mediation Information and Assessment Meeting (MIAM), unless a certain exception applies.
+It is important to note that before issuing a case to the Court, it is now compulsory for parties to attend a Mediation Information and Assessment Meeting (MIAM) unless a certain exception applies.
 This encouragement by the Court shows the value that mediation can have in the correct circumstances.

 What is mediation?